-The partnership does not have a legal personality although it is still a form of company (società) under Italian
+The partnership does not have a legal personality although it is still a corporate body ("società") under Italian law.

 A partnership is characterized by the personal commitment of each partner to their work as a whole within the partnership.
 The individual partners are personally liable for the liabilities of the company (including their private assets) and each acts for the whole business.
 Possibilities for imposing limitations on individual partners' liability are restricted.